-Essence’s beauty & fashion director really sees through the bullsh*t.
+Essence’s global beauty director really sees through the bullsh*t.

 Last fall, Marjon Carlos invited Julee, Solange Franklin, Paloma Elsesser, and me to be on a panel about diversity together at The Wing.
 It was an amazingly honest conversation about the realities of/barriers to true diversity in 2018.
 It’s a weird time to have that conversation—it seems everyone is hell-bent on being “inclusive,” but then expects a cookie for it.
 It’s treacherous territory, extremely complicated and fraught.

-Which makes sense, considering she’s the fashion & beauty director at Essence and Essence.com.
-It’s a massive job, but I remember one morning at an event asking if she’d be at another event that evening, she told me the brand in question didn’t work with Essence.
+Which makes sense, considering she’s the global beauty director at Essence and Essence.com.
+It’s a massive job, but I remember one morning at an event, asking if she’d be at another event that evening.
+She told me the brand in question didn’t work with Essence.
 I was shocked, but to her, it’s nothing new.
-In the era of the “grand awokening” there’s so much going on that should in no way be tolerated in 2018.
+In the era of the “grand awokening,” there’s so much going on that should in no way be tolerated in 2018.
 And unlike most fashion and beauty editors, Julee isn’t afraid to talk about it.

 Here’s how it all happened, and the things she’d most like to see change in fashion, beauty, and publishing.